Dave Wannstedt: 2006

+2007

 Wannstedt followed his touted 2006 class by bringing in the #28 recruiting class in 2007.
 The class included blue-chip players such as RB LeSean McCoy, QB Pat Bostick, and OG Chris Jacobson.
 On December 1, 2007, just days before an upset win at West Virginia, Wannstedt was given a contract extension through 2012; he had previously been signed through 2009.
 The 13–9 upset win in the annual Backyard Brawl denied the Mountaineers a chance to play in the BCS National Championship Game and was the start of a turnaround that subsequently lifted Coach Wannstedt and the Panthers to a 9–4 season in 2008.

+2008

 The Panthers started the 2008 season ranked in the top 25 for the first time under Wannstedt's leadership (although the Panthers were ranked #25 in the pre-season before Wannstedt's first game in 2005).
 Starting 0–1, Pitt soon defeated Buffalo and then beat Iowa with a 21–20 victory.
-On Thursday, October 2, 2008, the Panthers scored an upset win over the then-ranked and undefeated #10 University of South Florida in a game nationally televised by ESPN.
+On Thursday, October 2, 2008, the Panthers scored an upset win over the then-ranked and undefeated #10 South Florida in a game nationally televised by ESPN.
 Then on Saturday, October 18, 2008, the Panthers easily defeated Navy.
 Upset by Rutgers, however, Pitt rebounded with a 36–33 overtime victory the following week at Notre Dame.
 The game, which lasted four overtime periods, was the longest game ever for both Notre Dame and Pittsburgh.
 After a 41–7 rout of visiting Louisville, the Panthers improved to 7–2 and were bowl-bound for the first time under Wannstedt.

-A loss to eventual Big East champion Cincinnati Bearcats eliminated the Panthers from BCS contention.
+A loss to eventual Big East champion Cincinnati eliminated the Panthers from BCS contention.
 However, Coach Wannstedt stayed upbeat, and worked with defensive coordinator Phil Bennett to devise a gameplan to defeat West Virginia for the 2nd time in four years in the annual Backyard Brawl.
 Pitt defeated West Virginia 19–15 on the day after Thanksgiving in a national telecast on ABC.
 The following week the Panthers won at UConn to improve to 9–3 on the season and clinch a bid to the Sun Bowl.
-Dave Wannstedt improved his record at Pitt to 25–22.

 On December 31, 2008, Pittsburgh was defeated in the Sun Bowl by Oregon State 3–0 in a defensive struggle.